Snaatak-Infra-Titans/sprint-0/Branching_strategy/Documentation.md

 ## 1. Introduction

-In modern software development, multiple developers work on the same codebase simultaneously.
-To manage this efficiently, version control systems like Git use branching strategies.

-A branching strategy defines how teams organize their work using branches, ensuring smooth collaboration, better code management, and stable releases.
+Version control systems like Git use branching strategies to manage multiple developers working on the same codebase.
+These strategies help organize work, improve collaboration, and ensure stable releases.

 ---